SlimeVR/SlimeVR-Docs-Site/src/diy/README.md

 Next, you should decide if you want [extensions](../slimevr101.html#what-is-an-extension).

-- While extensions can reduce cost—and can be more comfortable on some body parts like the feet—they are often unreliable, and can be hard to make for first time builders.
-There are some things you can do to improve this situation:
+- While extensions can reduce cost—and can be more comfortable on some body parts like the feet—they are often unreliable and can be difficult to make for first-time builders.
+There are some things you can do to improve this:
-- Hardwired extensions instead of removable ones are often times more reliable.
+- Hardwired extensions instead of removable ones are often more reliable.
 - If you choose to use extensions, make sure your case has adequate strain relief.

 Ultimately, the choice to use extensions comes down to what balance of cost, comfort, reliability, and ease of building is right for you.